 Skip to main content

-We have openings for new grad students and postdocs to work on cutting edge research projects in cancer biology, human embryonic stem cell biology, and epithelial homeostasis.
+We have openings for new grad students and postdocs to work on cutting edge research projects in synthetic biology, cancer biology, human embryonic stem cell biology, and epithelial homeostasis.
 Our students go on to outstanding postdoctoral positions and many have become successful independent investigators.
 Postdoctoral fellows in the Macara lab have frequently achieved tenure track faculty positions at R1 institutions.

 The Macara laboratory is a diverse group of scientists, with past and present students and postdocs from France, Russia, the UK, Ecuador, Bangladesh, India and Canada, as well as the US.
 We strongly support racial, gender, and geographic diversity and inclusivity.